weakish/r3c/README.md

 ```

 Depending on your file system permission configuration, you may need to prefix the `make install` command with `sudo`.
-If you want to install r3c to other directory, please edit the `config.mk` file.
+If you want to install r3c to another directory, please edit the `config.mk` file.
 The Makefile is compatible with both GNU and BSD make.

 ## License